Tymotex/InkMemories/README.md

 ## Usage Notes

-Follow the ['Setup Instructions'](#setup-instructions) to begin running Ink Memories.
+Follow the ['Setup Instructions'](#setup-instructions) to set up and begin running Ink Memories on a new Pi zero.

+InkMemories will automatically display a new image to the screen every hour.

+Using the buttons:
 - Press the top left button (labeled 'A') to force refresh a new image.
+- Press the second button from the top (labeled 'B') to enter debug mode which displays some logs from the main Python script.
+- While in debug mode, press the third button from the top (labeled 'C') to refresh the troubleshooting screen.
+    - Note: The troubleshooting screen does not refresh by itself.
+Real-time updates are not feasible when the eink display used here takes several seconds to refresh.
-- Press the bottom left button (labeled 'D') to gracefully shut down the system.
+- Press the bottom left button (labeled 'D') to begin gracefully shutting down the system.
   - Unplug after several seconds to disconnect power.
   - The image will persist on the eInk display indefinitely and without power.
   - Upon reconnecting to power, the system will automatically begin refreshing the image periodically again.